-See Figure 11.
-Reflex-Linked ABS can be identified by a wheel speed sensor on the left side of the front wheel.
+See Figure 13.
+Reflex Linked ABS can be identified by a wheel speed sensor on the left side of the front wheel.
 The wheel speed sensor has a clip with an 'ABS' marking.

-See Figure 12.
-Models with ABS will also have an ABS module (EHCU).
+See Figure 14.
+This system can also be identified by an ABS module (EHCU) behind the right side cover.